Khristina Chess

 Which Engrossing YA Books Like The Hunger Games Should You Read Next?

-Fans love The Hunger Games series for dozens of reasons.
+You’ll find detailed reviews of these and many other favorites below.
 Maybe you love apocalyptic YA fiction in general, or maybe you just love gritty YA heroines in survival situations.
 Maybe you’re a fan of the YA love triangle trope, and Katniss, Peta, and Gale made your heart sing!
 Whatever the reason, Katniss Everdeen and her amazing story has captured the hearts and imaginations of multiple generations.

-Find your next great read for National Reading Month by exploring my reviews of these engrossing YA books like The Hunger Games.
-I have a few off-beat recommendations that don’t make the usual lists of dystopian YA books similar to The Hunger Games.
-The novels below have two things in common: a fight for survival and girls who find themselves without parents in hostile environments.
+So which engrossing apocalyptic and dystopian YA books like The Hunger Games should you read next?
+Discover your next great read for National Reading Month in this roundup.
+These novels below have two things in common: a fight for survival and girls who find themselves without parents in hostile environments.

 Coywood Creek by Khristina Chess